Tuesday's Assorted Links

 Hi y’all!
-Here are five stories from the past week that I found interesting:
+Here are five stories from the past week that I think you would enjoy: